-Texans’ Watson out quickly, Cowboys roll 34-0 in preseason
+Texans’ Watson out quickly, Miller hurt in loss to Cowboys

 IT’LL HAVE TO DO

 Watson was hoping for more than the single series he got in last week’s 30-23 win over Detroit.
 His only other appearance was productive, though.
 Watson was 5 of 7 for 60 yards with a 4-yard touchdown to DeAndre Hopkins.
 Since he couldn’t get a pass off in two dropbacks against the Cowboys, those will be his preseason numbers.
+The opener is Sept.
+9 at New Orleans.

+“Even if we went out and the starters played a half and put up 34 points, I still don’t believe that we’d be ready,” Watson said.
+“There’s always ways to get better all the way to kickoff of the Saints game.”

 TRUE AND THROUGH